Ga naar hoofdinhoud

 Phrases

 Below you find standard phrases used regularly on subsidy and information pages.
+Please note: 'until' includes at least part of the date.

 TopicStandard phrase